ethanimproving/Family-Ideas/Goals/Projects/Unbound Preaching/App Ideas.md

 ### Community Submitted Art

 The TVDB allows the community to maintain its database.
 Art gets voted on, and the submission with the most votes is displayed.
+We have enough graphic designers in the New IFB that this should get plenty of submissions.

 ![](https://lh3.googleusercontent.com/pw/AJFCJaW54HBOZFXG0Ck5D_on9B5u5drVIaTot0XjL0t5ACdBk-iBNrIV-BpSg0DAkbxwRBV9Ne0DBfT4T2sWG4YVWFoownb-iVFNX-3PitJnlsQ4ykJBLNMV-24dwIfG9SanzllA3yloas_McusBqgFsRS13hA=w609-h1198-s-no?authuser=0)